10 Tips To Keep Your Skin Moisturized In The Winter

 6. Drink more liquids

 Some of my favorites are hot tea, flavored water, or water infused with fruit.
-Hello Glow has some yummy infused water recipes that you can use for your internal hydration like these 6 Delicious Vitamin-Infused Water Recipes and 25 Fruit-Infused Waters for Glowing Skin
+Hello Glow has some yummy infused water recipes that you can use for your internal hydration, like these 6 Delicious Vitamin-Infused Water Recipes and 25 Fruit-Infused Waters for Glowing Skin

-7. Keep inside air hydrated
+7. Keep the inside air hydrated

 You can do this by buying a humidifier and using it in the rooms where you spend most of your time.